-- Conduct a market-mapping exercise to identify commercial organisations with whom you are in competition for attention, purpose or talent. - Send envoys to industry events and meetups centred around skills or operational capacities that you lack or need to improve on. - Participate in round-table discussions or other forums which bring together charities and experts from outside the sector. - Consider how you can creatively maximise strategic partnerships through sharing of insights, shadowing and mentoring.
-"One way to understand why you're experiencing change inertia is to consider if the change is generating value for the individuals once you know their values, you can better understand their motivations and priorities."
-Helen Palmer, Organisational Change Author and Speaker, Founder, Questo ABOUT THE SURVEY We surveyed 105 people currently employed in the charity sector.
+- Conduct a market-mapping exercise to identify commercial organisations with whom you are in competition for attention, purpose or talent. - Send envoys to industry events and meetups centred around skills or operational capacities that you lack or need to improve on. - Participate in round-table discussions or other fora which bring together charities and experts from outside the sector. - Consider how you can creatively maximise strategic partnerships through sharing of insights, shadowing and mentoring.
+"One way to understand why you're experiencing change inertia is to consider if the change is generating value for the individuals - once you know what they value, you can better understand their motivations and priorities."
+Helen Palmer, Organisational Change Author & Speaker, Founder, Questo ABOUT THE SURVEY We surveyed 105 people currently employed in the charity sector.
 Our respondents came from a wide range of organisations, with large contingents from charities dedicated to health (48%), international aid (26%) and children (28%) 10.
 The vast majority of respondents (75%) worked at charities with an annual income of £10 million or more, and more than half (53%) were from charities with an annual income of £50 million or more.
 Respondents were distributed throughout the different functions within charities, but with a skew towards fundraising (39%) and digital (35%) departments.
 Legal (3%), finance (3%), support (3%) and HR (1%) were least represented.
 3% of respondents were trustees and 6% worked at board level, while the majority (58%) were managers.
 Respondents were overwhelmingly aged between 30 and 55 years (80%), and the majority were female (59%).
-10 Overlapping remits were possible, hence total responses added to more than 100%.

 ABOUT THE INTERVIEWS

-We conducted one-to-one interviews with twenty leaders in the charity sector, including both senior figures working for charity organisations (trustees, C-level executives and heads of department) and experienced consultants working in the charity sector.
+We conducted one-to-one interviews with twenty leaders in the charity sector, including both senior figures working for charity organisations (trustees, c-level executives and heads of department) and experienced consultants working in the charity sector

 A full list of job titles follows: